chris-barry/darkweb-everywhere/README.md

 # Darkweb Rulesets

+----- BEGIN NOTE -----

+This is not up to date.
+Also with the coming mandatory extension signing in Firefox 42, this plugin can be consider finished. :(

+If you still want the rules, they can be found by running this command:

+	ls src/chrome/content/rules/{onion,eepsite}-*

+Maybe one day these rules can be shipped with the tor browser bundle *wink* *wink*.

+----- END NOTE -----

 Darkweb-Everywhere is a fork of [HTTPS Everywhere][0] that in addition to the normal HTTPS Everywhere functionality, will redirect you to the hidden service equvalent of a website if present.
 For this extention to work, you should be using installing it inside the [Tor Browser Bundle][1].